hyprwm/hyprland-wiki/content/configuring/core/monitors/modes.md

 Monitor mode is a combination of resolution and refresh rate.
 To see available modes, run `hyprctl monitors` and find `availableModes` field.
 Modes are sorted by resolution in descending order.
 Some modes may be duplicated or may have a skewed refresh rate.

 ### Modes

-Predefined modes can not be combined, only one can be selected.
+**Predefined modes cannot be combined**; only one can be selected.

 - `preferred` - use the display's preferred size and refresh rate.
 - `highres` - use the highest supported resolution.